Xhinsoo/errorHandling/note.md

 app.use
 It enables us to load middleware func into Express so that it knows to use it.
 It runs for every incoming req
-We can use it define 404 route:
+We can define error handling routes which will invoke everytime there is am error. instead of express default error handler We can use it define 404 route:
     put app.use at the end of file, so if res/req cycle doesn't end, app.use will send 404 not found